01Maya/Hieu-Bowl/README.md

 * 🖱️ Hover effects for buttons, cards, images, and links.
 * 🌊 Parallax movement for decorative ingredients and artwork.
 * 🔄 Rotating, floating, and animated decorative elements.
+* 🍚 Menu carousel with previous and next controls.

 ---